rashisen/dijkstra-ui-challenge/README.md

 ## Setup

-Just open `index.html` in your browser — no build tools or frameworks required.
+Open `index.html` in your browser — no build tools or frameworks required.

 ## Structure